|

 The intensity of light at an angle from the center line is given by:

-intensity * cos(angle)tightness
+intensity * cos(angle)tightness.

 The default value for tightness is 0.
 Lower